 Take note, that any prospect of a solid route immediately fades as the trial proceeds, and it becomes a fight against heavy mud and loose or damp boulders.
 With this in mind, waterproof hiking footwear is advised when hiking along this trail.
 Overall, the hike should take 10-20 minutes to complete, one way.

 Hikers can also follow the gorge’s edge north for an even greater view.
-Take note that the gorge does eventually fades, and a route leads down to Allt Crananaidh, from which you may return south to the waterfall.
+Take note that the gorge does eventually fade, and a route leads down to Allt Crananaidh, from which you may return south to the waterfall.
 This viewpoint is actually considered one of the best views from below in the Scottish Highlands.

 How To Incorporate Wailing Widow Falls into Your North Coast 500 Route?

 Make a point of stopping just north of Ullapool to see Wailing Widow Falls, which offers stunning vistas.
 Take note, however, that due to the NC500’s rural location and the bulk of the sites along the route, driving is the best method to get around.
 As a result, a personal vehicle or campervan will be required to access the location.

 Some other breath-taking stops to add to your North Coast 500 route schedule include Rogie Falls, Applecross Peninsula, Clachtoll, Rosemarkie Beach, and more.